Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: Abstract

 \section{Abstract}

 Several experimental groups reported the evidence of multiple periodic modulations of nuclear decay constants which amplitudes are of the order $10^{-3}$ and periods of one year, 24 hours or about one month.
-We argue that such deviations from radioactive decay law can be described in nonlinear quantum mechanics framework, in which decay process obeys to nonlinear Shroedinger equation.
-Possible corrections to Hamiltonian of quantum system interaction with gravitation field considered.
-It's shown that modified Doebner-Goldin model predicts decay parameter variations under influence of Sun gravity similar to experimental results for nuclear $\alpha$-decay life-time oscillations.
+We argue that such deviations from radioactive decay law can be described in nonlinear quantum mechanics framework, in which decay process obeys to nonlinear Shroedinger equation with Doebner-Goldin terms.
+Proposed corrections to Hamiltonian of quantum system interaction with gravitation field correspond to some emergent gravity theories, in particular, bilocal gravity model.
+Decay parameter variations under influence of Sun gravity, calculated in our model, agree well with experimental results for $\alpha$-decay life-time oscillations of Polonium isotopes.